Older people's mental health

 - Develop a regular structure to your day.
 Routines can reassure you - they can make the world feel more predictable and safer.

 - Stay active in and around your home.
-Walk around the house during the day or find new ways to exercise in small ways that are comfortable for you.
-Exercise is mood enhancer.
+Exercise is a mood enhancer.

 - Eat and drink healthily - lots of fruit, vegetables and water - to help boost your immune system and energy levels.